 Ohrid SOS often compiles reports, publishes papers and releases vision documents with solutions to the many problems that face the Ohrid-Prespa region.
 Below is a selection of those that are publicly available.

-Socio-ecological trajectory of the Republic of Macedonia: Status, trends and recommendations: Published in Balkania, a Spanish journal for Balkan Studies, this paper summarizes both the natural wealth of the Republic of Macedonia and the numerous social and political factors that influence its ecology.
-It overviews instances where ecosystem services are declining and makes suggestions for how to reverse the negative trend.
+Socio-ecological trajectory of the Republic of Macedonia: Status, trends and recommendations: Published in Balkania, this paper summarizes Macedonia’s natural wealth and overviews how and why ecosystem services are declining from a variety of social/political perspectives.

 Lake Ohrid Post-Reactive Monitoring, Progress and Stagnation: In July 2017, UNESCO made various requests to the Macedonian government regarding the Ohrid region.
 Some were implemented; some not.
-For World Heritage Watch, an NGO event that entwines with the UNESCO World Heritage Committee’s annual meeting, SOS provided a breakdown.
+SOS provided a breakdown for World Heritage Watch.

-Vision for the Protection, Revitalization and Tourism Integration of Studenchishte Marsh, Lake Ohrid’s Vital Coastline Wetland: Ohrid SOS has developed a preliminary plan to develop an open-sky boardwalk museum at Studenchishte Marsh to ensure both meaningful protection and a more complete nature tourism offer in the Ohrid region.
+Vision for the Protection, Revitalization and Tourism Integration of Studenchishte Marsh, Lake Ohrid’s Vital Coastline Wetland: Ohrid SOS has developed a preliminary plan to develop an open-sky boardwalk museum at Studenchishte Marsh to establish both meaningful protection and nature tourism offer in the Ohrid region.

 Review of Project Proposals for the Ohrid Region and Possibilities for Sustainable Development: (MK only) That a ski-resort, new-build road and multiple shoreline developments would incomparably benefit the Ohrid region socially and economically was stated without clear evidence from the Republic of Macedonia’s government.
 Ohrid SOS analyzes these claims incorporating factors like loss of ecosystem services, traffic, climate change, foregone UNESCO status, and opportunity costs.